dipesh227/dreampixeltechnology/README.md

     -   A vibrant, colorful UI with a "glassmorphism" aesthetic.
     -   An interactive neon mouse trail and glowing hover effects.
     -   An animated background that synchronizes with AI generation tasks for beautiful visual feedback.
--   **Persistent History**: Like and save your favorite creations, which are stored securely in a Supabase database.
+-   **Personalized History**: Like and save your favorite creations, which are stored securely and tied to your user account in a Supabase database.
 -   **Advanced AI Prompt Engineering**: Sophisticated, multi-step prompt generation ensures high-quality, relevant, and creative outputs.

 ---